 Am I eligible for a booster Covid-19 vaccination?

-- All those aged 16 to 49 years with underlying health conditions that put them at higher risk of severe COVID-19 (as set out in the Green Book) and adult carers; and
+- all those aged 16 to 49 years with underlying health conditions that put them at higher risk of severe Covid-19 (as set out in the Green Book) and adult carers

-- People aged 12 and over with severely weakened immune systems may receive a letter from their hospital consultant or GP sooner if they are eligible for a third vaccine dose.
+People aged 12 and over with severely weakened immune systems may receive a letter from their hospital consultant or GP sooner if they are eligible for a booster vaccine dose.

 For more information, read the JCVI statement on a third primary dose vaccination.

-** Health and social care workers can now book their Covid booster appointment online through the NHS Covid-19 vaccination booking service or by ringing 119.
-As part of the booking process, you will need to self-declare you are a frontline health care worker.
+** As part of the booking process, health and care workers will need to self-declare as a frontline healthcare worker.
 When booking, you will be advised on the evidence you will need to provide at the vaccination site as of proof of employment.
+We would recommend that self-employed physiotherapists print their HCPC entry along with photo ID (passport or driving licence).
+You could also take a business card or any proof you may have of your business registration (if relevant).

 Are children eligible for the vaccination?